 Campaigns and activities

-The Diggers’ Forum is currently conducting an online survey into CPD and Training in commercial archaeology in the UK.
-The survey is primarily designed for fieldworkers, however we would also be interested in responses from any archaeologists working in UK commercial archaeology.
+The Diggers’ Forum has recently carried out an online survey into CPD and Training in commercial archaeology in the UK.
+The survey was primarily designed for fieldworkers, however respondents included managers and specialists.
+We are currently analysing the data and hope to publish a full report and recommendations soon.

 Find out more by following this link.